ayte-io/ts-optional/README.md

 ```

 To inspect current state, you can use `.isPresent() / .isAbsent()`
 methods.
-Also there are conditional methods for producing side effects:
+Also, there are conditional methods for producing side effects:

 ```javascript
 const optional = Optional.empty();